realDragonium/Ultraviolet/README.md

 # UltraViolet
 [Infrared](https://github.com/haveachin/infrared) but different.
-Not even sure or this will be a real production ready product some day, its a personal structure i want to try.
+Not even sure or this will be a real production ready product some day, its a different structure i want to try.

 ## What is different?
 *Well...*